Friday, April 23, 2010

 It also indicates that Holy Tradition is received, not invented, and that it has specific features that the followers of Jesus Christ would immediately recognize.
 These features include expectation of the appearing of the Son of God by a miraculous birth, His blood shed on a cross, His resurrection, and His oneness with the Father.

-Abraham and David are the key figures in this unique family tradition.
-Strangely, the Bible is silent about their mothers.
+Abraham and David are key figures in this unique family tradition.
+Strangely, the Bible does not identify their mothers.
 This should stir curiosity since, among Abraham's people, one's ethnicity or bloodline was traced through the mothers.
-Were we able to identify these two women, we would be able to point to the core family around which Holy Tradition is built.
-That has been one of my pet projects these past few months.
-Next week I'll tell you what I've discovered.
+Were we able to identify these two women, we could point to the core family around which Holy Tradition is built.
+That has been a pet project of mine these past 30 years.

 sandrasexton said...